rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Sanity Check

 You should not be the only person who looks at the code before you submit it.
 You know at least one other Rails developer, right?
-Show them what you’re doing and ask for feedback.
-Doing this in private before you push a patch out publicly is the “smoke test” for a patch: if you can’t convince one other developer of the beauty of your code, you’re unlikely to convince the core team either.
+Show them what you're doing and ask for feedback.
+Doing this in private before you push a patch out publicly is the "smoke test" for a patch: if you can't convince one other developer of the beauty of your code, you're unlikely to convince the core team either.

 ### Commit Your Changes